Battles of Fort Budapest: First battle

-Second Battle
+Second battle

 Prelude

 On October 11, the Port Said Sector was reinforced with the 103rd Sa'iqa battalion of the 139th Sa'iqa Group.
 The battalion had arrived from Cairo, and three days later the sector received ten new fiberglass boats from Alexandria.
 The boats however had been sent without necessary maintenance of the boats themselves or their engines.
 With the arrival of these reinforcements and equipment, Salah began to lay a plan of attack.

 As in the first attempt, a Sa'iqa company from the 103rd Battalion would occupy positions four kilometers east of Budapest to isolate the fort.
 It would be supported by an AT-3 Sagger ATGM platoon.
 The main attack would be launched from the east by a Sa'iqa company and a company from al-Mezahi's battalion as the first echelon.
 Other units of al-Mezahi's battalion would conduct a secondary attack from the west, while one company remained in reserve near Port Fouad along with a Sa'iqa company.
 A reinforced company (less one platoon) of al-Mezahi's battalion would land by sea directly upon the Israeli fort.
 The attack would be preceded by a 30-minute-long fire preparation.

 Salah presented his plan to Maj.
 Gen. Khalid on the morning of October 13.
 Khalid authorized the attack and informed Second Army.
 The 103rd Sa'iqa Battalion spent the night of October 12/13 and October 14 preparing for the attack; reconnoitering the area around the fort by means of patrol groups and aerial photographs, as well as studying routes of approach through the marshes.
 The attacking forces began moving to their positions at 19:00 on October 14, taking advantage of the darkness.
 The secondary attack force took up position east of Port Fouad while the main force reached its position east of the fort through the marshes in four waves.
-The march was extremely difficult to cross due to the nature of the terrain and the high concentration of salt, which meant the soldiers had to traverse the marshes barefoot.
+The marsh was extremely difficult to cross due to the nature of the terrain and the high concentration of salt, which meant the soldiers had to traverse the marshes barefoot.
 Towards midnight, the Egyptians began harassing the fort's garrison with artillery fire using a range of calibers, along with Katyusha rockets launched from a naval vessel.